-(G) Ongoing Maintenance and Monitoring.
-The Health Officer shall establish specifications and requirements for the ongoing maintenance and monitoring to ensure proper functioning of nonstandard systems that have been installed pursuant to this section.
-These specifications and requirements may include but are not limited to requirements of regular monitoring, maintenance and service by an onsite system service provider approved by the Health Officer; site-specific monitoring and maintenance requirements; effluent testing; and new technology upgrade necessary to meet the requirements of SCCC 7.38.182, 7.38.183 and 7.38.184.
+(G)- Ongoing Maintenance and Monitoring.
+The Health Officer shall establish specifications and requirements for the ongoing maintenance and monitoring to ensure proper functioning of nonstandard sewage disposal systems that have been installed pursuant to this section.
+These specifications and requirements may include, but are not limited to: requirements of regular monitoring, maintenance and service by a treatmentan onsite system operator service provider approved by the Health Officer; site-specific monitoring and maintenance requirements; effluent testing; and new technology upgrade necessary to meet the requirements of SCCC 7.38.152182, 7.38.182183 and 7.38.184.
+[Ord.
+4596 § 6, 2000; Ord.
+4283 § 9, 1993].